 Four presentation groups will be randomly formed on Blackboard.
 Each group will create a PowerPoint presentation to be posted on Blackboard.
 The PowerPoint presentation topic is specified below in the schedule.
 Because the topic is related to the readings, the presentation group is also responsible for coming up with three discussion questions.
 These discussion questions will drive the Blackboard discussions for the week.
-The presentation should complement, but not repeat the readings from the book.
+The presentation should complement, but not repeat the readings from the books.
 The presentations are worth 20 points each, with each group member getting the same number of points.
 The PowerPoint presentation should consist of at least 25 slides.
 An "A" presentation will 1) follow the above requirements, 2) be consistent across slides, 3) be free of typos, grammar, and punctuation errors, 4) be well-referenced (sources of the material should be specified in the presentation), 5) be well-organized (with agenda and summary slides), 6) be well-written, 7) thoroughly cover the topic with information distinct from the book, 8) look visually appealing and 9) include thoughtful discussion questions.
 Presentations will be due by 5:00pm and should be emailed to me at swerner@uh.edu.

-PRE-TRIP OUESTIONS
+PRE-TRIP QUESTIONS

-During orientation, students will be give the name of three companies we will be visiting in Asia.
-Each student should research these companies and for each of the three provide me with 1) a one paragraph summary of the company; and 2) three questions that would be appropriate to ask a company representative.
+During orientation, students will be give the name of at least three companies we will be visiting in Chile.
+Each student should research three companies and for each of the three provide me with 1) a one paragraph summary of the company; and 2) three questions that would be appropriate to ask a company representative.
 The questions should show considerable thought, a basic knowledge of the company, and be course related.
-That is, the questions should be related to some aspect of doing business in Asia, not just how that company does business in general.
+That is, the questions should be related to some aspect of doing business in Latin America or Chile, not just how that company does business in general.
 Questions that can be answered in one word (or a short sentence), that are not course related, and questions that might be embarrassing to company employees are not appropriate.
-In such cases, students may be asked to submit new questions so that they can still get full credit for the next assignment (post-trip answers).
-These 3 paragraphs and 9 questions are due by 5:00pm, Monday, February 26th, and should be turned in via blackboard assignments.
-The questions are worth 10 points, with 1 point off for every day late.
+These 3 paragraphs and 9 questions are due by 5:00pm, December 28th and should be turned in via blackboard assignments.
+The questions are worth 20 points, with 2 points off for every day late.